 Since only one person is in charge of making decisions in an emergency, dictatorship leadership is more effective.
 TO deal with the emergency, the plan of action and individual accountability are clearly stated.

-Dictators have the ability to use their personalities to advance global diplomacy
+Dictators can use their personalities to advance global diplomacy

 The success or failure of a dictatorship frequently depends on the morality of the person or group in charge of the government.
 The ability of the leaders to sign treaties, negotiate trade policies, and establish other advantageous positions can benefit the entire population when they can use their influence to forge alliances with other governments around the world.
 There is a strong argument that dictators who understand that compromise and patriotism without exploitation result in a stronger economic system will experience greater GDP success than any other type of government.